 During the day we observe the Sun.
 The telescope in the main dome enables us to observe the solar disk, with sunspots as well as solar flares, through a chromospheric telescope.
 At nighttime, observation focuses on the Moon and the planets of the Solar System when they are most visible.
 It is also possible to look beyond the boundaries of the Solar System and observe selected stars, nebulas, star clusters or galaxies.

-For groups giving advance notice, we can arrange a showing in English of the movie The Universe Near and Distant or Prague Astronomical.
-This audiovisual presentation is about our closest surroundings, the Solar system, as well as distant galaxies.
+For groups giving advance notice, we can arrange a showing in English of the movie The Universe Near and Distant, Prague Astronomical or The Adventures of Rosetta & Philae.

 For family discount, 1-2 adults and 1-4 children up to 15 years of age can apply.